NET WORTH: $3.3 billion

-ENVIRONMENT/CONSERVATION: Jack and Laura Dangermond’s environmental gifts include monetary donations and product donations.
-The couple donated over 500 trees to Redlands Heritage Park.
-In 2007, Esri partnered up with the Snow Leopard Conservancy.
-The company donated GIS software and equipment for monitoring and gathering genetic material of the endangered species.
+ENVIRONMENT/CONSERVATION: The Dangermonds' environmental gifts include monetary donations and product donations.
+For example, the couple donated over 500 trees to Redlands Heritage Park.
+In 2007, Esri partnered up with the Snow Leopard Conservancy; the company donated GIS software and equipment for monitoring and gathering genetic material of the endangered species.
 The company is also a founding partner of Planet Action, a climate change impact organization.

 Esri’s conservation program awards company product and subscription grants to all types of conservation programs including those working in climate change, wildlife conservation, and marine conservation.
-Dangermond and Esri also were instrumental in creating the unique Urban Observatory, an interactive exhibit that gives users the chance to compare and contrast maps of cities around the world.
+The Dangermonds and Esri also were instrumental in creating the unique Urban Observatory, an interactive exhibit that gives users the chance to compare and contrast maps of cities around the world.

 Also, as of late 2015, Esri has partnered with NASA to improve access to cloud imagery.
-According to Dangermond, "by contributing the LERC algorithm to the geospatial community, we hope to inspire innovation and encourage problem solving."
+According to Jack , "by contributing the LERC algorithm to the geospatial community, we hope to inspire innovation and encourage problem solving."

-EDUCATION: Jack and Laura Dangermond’s education donations have gone almost exclusively to the University of California, Santa Barbara.
+EDUCATION: The Dangermonds' education donations have gone almost exclusively to the University of California, Santa Barbara.
 Since 2007, the couple has donated over $60 million to the university.
 Their gifts support a wide variety of programs including:

 The establishment of the Jack and Laura Dangermond Fund for UC Santa Barbara’s Geography program.
 The fund awards scholarships to undergraduate and graduate students within the school’s geography program.